-Ecological site R053BY005ND Loamy Overflow
+Ecological site R055BY059ND Loamy Overflow

-Last updated: 1/11/2024 Accessed: 05/11/2025
+Accessed: 05/12/2025

 Rangeland health reference sheet

 Interpreting Indicators of Rangeland Health is a qualitative assessment protocol used to determine ecosystem condition based on benchmark characteristics described in the Reference Sheet.
 A suite of 17 (or more) indicators are typically considered in an assessment.
 The ecological site(s) representative of an assessment location must be known prior to applying the protocol and must be verified based on soils and climate.
 Current plant community cannot be used to identify the ecological site.